94rain/openFlights/Results.md

 <h1 align="center"> CS 225 Final Project Result </h1>

 ## Overview
+For our project, we selected openflight dataset to implement the following algorithms: BFS, Dijkstra's algorithm and A* search algorithms.
+We wish we could use this three graph algorithms to find the shortest path between different airports in real lives.
+In this report, we will analyze these algorithms and show the outcomes of them.
 ## Implementations
+There are two main datasets routes.csv and airports.csv.
+Airports.csv contains thoughts of names of airports and routes.csv contains routes between different airports.
+We implement three cpp files to process the datasets: Airport.cpp, OpenFlight.cpp and Route.cpp.
+Airport.cpp enables us to access the IDs, locations, names and so on of the airports in the dataset.
+OpenFlight.cpp mainly enables us to access all routes for a specific airport and use unorderd map for storing the data of airports and routes.
+Route.cpp enables us to fix the source and destination of a route, calculate the distance of that route and store the route by tracing the name of airports.
+We used Haversine function to compute the distance of every route.
 ### Breadth First Search

 The first algorithm we implemented the Breadth First Search.
 In our project, we use this algorithm to search each airport from source to destination.